anquanscan/sec-tools/README.md

 [ramp-primes](https://github.com/AtropineTears/ramp-primes): A Rust Crate For Generating Large Prime and Composite Integers From A CSPRNG
 [Propane](https://github.com/InjectionSoftwareandSecurityLLC/Propane): An Open Source KoTH Platform
 [kAFL](https://github.com/IntelLabs/kAFL): A fuzzer for full VM kernel/driver targets
 [SubR3con](https://github.com/rohitcoder/SubR3con): SubR3con is a script written in python.
 It uses Sublist3r to enumerate all subdomains of a specific target and then it checks for status code for possible subdomain takeover vulnerability.
 This works great with Subover.go
+[massivekube](https://github.com/massivekube/massivekube): High security, resilient, batteries included kubernetes deployment.